Potential Vector Fields in $\mathbb R^4$ and New Generalizations of the Cauchy-Riemann System: Introduction, Preliminaries, and Notation

 Meanwhile, static potential vector fields in $\mathbb R^4$ may be investigated in the context of \emph{Non-Euclidean geometry} using the Laplace-Beltrami equation (see, e.g., \cite{Ahlfors:1981,Leut:CV17,HempLeut:1996,BrKaeh:2016,Br:Hefei2020})

 with respect to the conformal metric

 Euclidean geometry is provided in case $\phi = const$.
 Harmonic potential fields $\vec V$ in $\mathbb R^4$ satisfy the first-order static system

-This system is well-known in the context of \emph{Fourier analysis on Euclidean spaces} (see, e.g., \cite{SteinWeiss:1971}).
-On the other hand, harmonic potential fields in $\mathbb R^4$ may be equivalently represented as general class of of analytic solutions of the system
+This system is well-known in the context of \emph{Fourier analysis on Euclidean spaces} as the Riesz system (see, e.g., \cite{SteinWeiss:1971}).
+On the other hand, harmonic potential fields in $\mathbb R^4$ may be equivalently represented as general class of analytic solutions of the system

 where $(u_0, u_1, u_2, u_3) :=(V_0, -V_1, -V_2, -V_3)$.
 This system is called the system $(R_4)$ in honor of Riesz.
 Four-dimensional harmonic mappings $u= u_0 + iu_1 + ju_2 + ju_3: \Lambda \rightarrow \mathbb{R}^4$ in the context of \emph{Quaternionic analysis} are referred to as quaternion-valued monogenic functions (see, e.g., \cite{BraDel:2003,LeZe:CMFT2004,Del:2007}).